petedanielsmith/HealthcareInsuranceDataAnalyticsProject/README.md

 ## Analysis techniques used

+1. Methods Used:

+   - Descriptive statistics (`.describe()`, `.info()` etc.)

+   - Segmentation (used bins for age group and bmi group)

+   - Visual analytics (`Matplotlib`, `Seaborn`, `Plotly`)

+2. Limitations & Alternatives:

+   - Limited data points availble in the csv, other factors could influence the decsion such as medial history etc.

+3. Structure Justification:

+   - Data cleanup and transform notebook as the first part.

+   - Visualisation notebook for the second part.

+4. Use of Generative AI:

+   - AI supported: GitHub copilot extention was installed and so did speed up some repetative tasks.

 ## Ethical considerations

 The data was already anonymised and contained no data that could be used to identify an individual so there were no ethical concerns.